houdini-project/houdini/README.md

 Developed by a group of scientists and PhD students, Houdini was designed with two objectives:

 * Make it easier to build numerical simulation programs.
-* Promote collaboration between researchers with average programming skills.
+* Promote collaboration among researchers with average programming skills.

 Dive in the overview and when you are ready to code, read the installation guide and tutorial.